RezaPN/rowListExample/README.md

 ## Getting Started

-To get started, clone the repository and run `npm install`
+To get started, clone the repository and run `yarn install`

 git clone https://github.com/RezaPN/rowListExample.git

 cd your-repository

-yarn install
+`yarn install`

 ## Usage

 To run the application, use the following command:

-npm start
+`yarn start`

 This will start the Metro Bundler.
-You can then use the "yarn run android" and run the app.
+You can then use the `yarn run android` and run the app.

 ## Optimization Techniques